 Amsterdam is a top destination in Europe for travellers of all ages.
 But just how much does it cost to go to Amsterdam?
 Well, that depends on a few different factors including your travel style, what time of year you visit, and where you are flying from.

-Amsterdam is a big city, so it’s easy to spend a full week exploring all of its neighbourhoods, especially if you are interested in the city’s many museums and galleries.
-So, for this purpose of this article, I’m going to suggest a one-week (7 days, 6 nights) itinerary in Amsterdam.
+Amsterdam is the largest city in the Netherlands, so it’s easy to spend a full week exploring all of its neighbourhoods, especially if you are interested in the city’s many museums and galleries.
+So, for the purpose of this article, I’m going to suggest a one-week (7 days, 6 nights) itinerary in Amsterdam.
 This will include return airfare, average meal costs, transportation, and admission to the major attractions.